NeilJustice/ZenUnitAndMetalMock/README.md

 If the folks currently writing C++ mutation testing frameworks go the distance, you may one day hear water cooler dialog such as "100% line and branch coverage?
 That's excellent, but how's your mutation coverage?"

-ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today or with an LLVM-powered mutation testing framework in the 2020s.
+ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today or automatically in the 2020s with an LLVM-powered mutation testing framework.

 |Random Value Generating Function|Description|
 |--------------------------------|-----------|